PetersonGuo/Checkers/README.md

 <br></br>
 Download and install Greenfoot and JavaJDK, clone this repository and open the project.greenfoot file.
 Then run and play!
 <br></br>
-To user the following commands please make sure git is installed
+To use the following commands please make sure git is installed
 <br></br>
 <h3>Ubuntu</h3>
 Run this to create a directory in your Home folder.
 Then change to that directory.